Drum and bass

 Drum and bass (D&B), also known as drum 'n' bass (DnB or D'n'B), is a genre of electronic dance music that emerged in the United Kingdom in the early 1990s.
 It is characterised by fast breakbeats (typically 165–185 beats per minute) with heavy bass and sub-bass lines, samples, and synthesizers.

-Originating in the UK jungle scene in the early 1990s, drum and bass drew on elements of reggae, dub, hip hop, breakbeat hardcore, techno, and house.
+Originating in the UK jungle scene in the early 1990s, drum and bass drew on elements of reggae, dub, hip-hop, breakbeat hardcore, techno, and house.
 By the mid-1990s, it had become one of the most distinctive and technically innovative styles within the broader electronic dance music movement.
 The style of drum and bass often incorporates an array of influences from other genres including ambient, funk, jazz, soul, rock, and pop.
 The genre has since developed multiple subgenres and maintains both an underground and mainstream presence worldwide.

 DJ Dextrous, a trailblazer in the early days of Jungle music, seen here during a performance in Switzerland in 2015.

 The popularity of drum and bass at its commercial peak ran parallel to several other UK dance styles.
 A major influence was the original Jamaican dub and reggae sound that influenced jungle's bass-heavy sound.
 Another feature of the style is the complex syncopation of the drum tracks' breakbeat.
-Drum and bass subgenres include breakcore, ragga jungle, hardstep, darkstep, techstep, neurofunk, ambient drum and bass, liquid funk (also known as liquid drum and bass), jump up, drumfunk, sambass, and drill 'n' bass.
-Drum and bass has influenced other genres such as big beat, dubstep, trip hop and has been influenced by hip hop, house, ambient music, techno, jazz, rock and pop.
+Drum and bass subgenres include breakcore, ragga jungle, hardstep, darkstep, techstep, neurofunk, ambient drum and bass, liquid drum and bass, jump up, drumfunk, sambass, and drill 'n' bass.
+Drum and bass has influenced other genres such as big beat, dubstep, trip hop and has been influenced by hip-hop, house, ambient music, techno, jazz, rock and pop.

 Drum and bass is dominated by a relatively small group of record labels.
 Major international music labels had shown very little interest in the drum and bass scene until BMG Rights Management acquired RAM in February 2016.
 Since then, the genre has seen a significant growth in exposure.
 Whilst the origin of drum and bass music is in the UK, the genre has evolved considerably with many other prominent fanbases located all over the world.

 Adam F performs at Listen at Club Alchemy in New Haven, Connecticut, on 3 September 2006.

 History

-Origins (late 1980s – early 1990s)
+Origins

 Drum and bass traces its roots to the UK rave scene and breakbeat hardcore of the late 1980s.
-Tracks such as Lennie De Ice’s We Are I.E. (1991) combined breakbeats with reggae-influenced basslines and are often cited as precursors to jungle and drum and bass.
+Tracks such as Lennie De Ice's We Are I.E. (1991) combined breakbeats with reggae-influenced basslines and are often cited as precursors to jungle and drum and bass.
 Early producers including 4hero, Doc Scott, LTJ Bukem, Goldie, and Grooverider began shaping the sound by stripping away elements of hardcore rave music and emphasising bass and complex drum patterns.